-The Ookayama and Suzukakedai Libraries contain a combined total of more than 780,000 books and are designated by the government as a National Center for Overseas Periodicals in science and technology areas.
+The Ookayama and Suzukakedai Libraries contain a combined total of more than 790,000 books.
+The libraries are also members of National Center for Overseas Periodicals in science and technology areas.

 9th green supercomputer in Japan

 Tokyo Tech's TSUBAME 3.0 supercomputer ranked 30th in November 2021 Green500 list of the world's most energy-efficient supercomputers, and 59th on the Top500 list in November 2021.
 TSUBAME is available for Tokyo Tech students for study and research.

 In 2001, Tokyo Tech, Hitotsubashi University, Tokyo Medical and Dental University, and Tokyo University of Foreign Studies joined forces in academic collaboration through the Confederation of Four Universities, offering courses unique to their academic disciplines to students enrolled at member universities.

 All three Tokyo Tech campuses — Ookayama, Suzukakedai, and Tamachi — are located near the center of Tokyo and within a 5-minute walk from train stations.